 Today we simply don’t know enough about autism.
 SPARK—a landmark autism research project—aims to make important progress possible.
 SPARK stands for ‘Simons Foundation Powering Autism Research for Knowledge,’ and the mission is simple: we want to speed up research and advance our understanding of autism to help improve lives.
-If you or your child has a professional diagnosis of autism spectrum disorder, learn more about SPARK here.

 As autism is a spectrum, researchers need many people with autism to participate in all types of research.
 Until now, only a small number of individuals and families affected by autism have ever participated in research.
 SPARK wants to invite the entire autism community to dramatically expand its participation.